Former Limestone County Sheriff recalls 2015 standoff with Casey White - NewsBreak

 LIMESTONE COUNTY, Ala.
 (WHNT) — Former Limestone County Sheriff Mike Blakely says Casey White, who escaped the Lauderdale County Detention Center , has a history of violence.
 Blakely said he deescalated a standoff involving White in 2015.

-Blakely sat down with News 19 Investigative Reporter Dallas Parker Monday afternoon.Deposition: Alabama teacher asked student for naked pics, sex acts via Facebook
+Blakely sat down with News 19 Investigative Reporter Dallas Parker Monday afternoon.Rocket caught, then dropped by helicopter in New Zealand test

 The former sheriff says he’s known White since he was a little boy.
 But White was a man on the run from law enforcement in two states when Blakely encountered him in December 2015 .